Strollers and prams on public transport

 Gothenburg has many great children’s wear brands, and a lot of them are focusing on sustainability, bright and playful designs, unisex garments, comfort and function.
 Local brands Emma & Malena, Filemon Kid, Villervalla and Duns have their own shops, and the shop Omnes is retailers for Gothenburg based Koolabah, Ossoami, Marloe Jr, I dig denim and more.

-The brand Tiny Ryms can be found at House of Ryms on Allmänna vägen in the district Majorna, while Blaou has a webshop and occasional pop up shops.
-The ever so popular Swedish brands Polarn O. Pyret and Mini Rodini also have their own shops (both at Vallgatan), and if you want to have a Mini-Kånken backpack dangling from your stroller, gear up at at Naturkompaniet.
+Blaou has a webshop and occasional pop up shops.
+The ever so popular Swedish bran Polarn O. Pyret has two shops in the city centre, and if you want to have a Mini-Kånken backpack dangling from your stroller, gear up at at Naturkompaniet.